Beautiful Small Tubs that are Huge on Style

 Gail chose the True Ofuro by Aquatica.
 This Japanese soaking tub is small and deep at 52″ x 28″ x 34″.
 Japanese tubs are designed with a seat, allowing bathers to sit comfortably in deep water.
 Made of cast stone, the True Ofuro’s solid surface is velvety in texture.

 Gail paired the tub with the Aquatica Colonna 120 Chrome Freestanding Tub Faucet which was designed for this bath.
-She added the Nordic Insulation to help keep the water warm and the teak stool to help getting in and out of the bath.
+She added the Nordic Insulation to help keep the water warm and the teak stool to help get in and out of the bath.
 The teak shelf comes standard with the tub.
 Gail bought the chandelier in Italy years ago, I was told there was wine involved.
 Beautiful bathroom Gail!

 Amy also found an Aquatica bath, the Lullaby Mini.
-Slightly larger than Gail’s tub at 55″ x 28″ x 24″, this end drain bath bath allows 41.5″ of leg stretching room.
+Slightly larger than Gail’s tub at 55″ x 28″ x 24″, this end drain bath allows 41.5″ of leg stretching room.

 Amy’s bathtub has beautiful surroundings in a nook between the wall and the shower.
 The tub fits comfortably with the help of the wall mount faucet.
 It adds plenty of style without taking up precious floor space.
 Flooded with light from a large glass block window, and reflected from the mirror on the opposite wall, the bright room looks spacious.
 The shower in clear glass keeps the room open.